 Glycogen also termed as animal starch is found only in animals.
 It is a polysaccharide.

 Both Glycogen and starch are the main sources of glucose that provides energy to humans that are later converted into carbohydrates.

 They differ in structure.
 Starch comprises of a chain and a branched compound whereas glycogen is composed of a single molecule and it is branched.

 Q 7.
 What are the hydrolysis products of (i) sucrose and (ii) lactose?

 (a) The hydrolysis of sucrose will give one molecule of

 (b) On hydrolysis of lactose, it will give

 Q 8.
-What is the difference in structures between cellulose and starch?
+What is the basic structural difference between starch and cellulose?

 Starch consists of two components – amylopectin and amylose.
 Amylose have a longer linear chain of

 While, cellulose is a straight-chain polysaccharide of